TubagusRR/PointOfSales-Java-MySQL/README.md

 # PointOfSales-Java-MySQL
-Point Of Sales Application using Java NetBeans Dan MySQL Database
+Point Of Sales Application using Java NetBeans and MySQL Database

 Assalamuallaikum!